Pandey840/DevTinder-Frontend/README.md

 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 Feel free to fork this repo, create a branch, and submit a PR.

 📜 License